-Students considering this major should have a strong interest in nature, science, animals, and people.
+Students considering this major should have a strong interest in nature, science, animals, plants, cells, environment, and people.
 This career area requires the ability to collect and analyze data.
 The listed coursework is a recommendation only.
 Students should check with a student advisor for HCC graduation requirements, and specific university requirements in this major.
 Students must meet with an advisor to ensure that the special requirements of the department and institution to which they plan to transfer are met.

-- Dr. Brendan Dutmer, Associate Dean, Natural Science and Mathematics
+- Dr. Brendan Dutmer, Dean, Natural Science and Mathematics

 - Karla Giuffre, Biology Faculty

 - Tony Grahame, Biology Faculty

 - Juliet Moderow, Biology Faculty

 - Alan Nowicki, Biology Faculty

-- Heather Moore, Student Advisor
+- Beth Groshans, Student Advisor

-The following are recommended courses for this major only.
+Biology is a major that involves many specialties and students should adapt these recommendations to their goals with the assistance of faculty and advisors.
 Students must still meet all requirements for the Associate of Science degree (see page 58) in order to graduate from Highland Community College.
 For more information, please see your student advisor.